predictors/bAbI_size_reasoning/README.md

 # bAbI size reasoning predictor

+You can find a live demo at https://predictors.ai/bAbI_size_reasoning_predictor_1

 This predictor answers questions contained in the bAbI size reasoning task.

 It is based on the sample code available for the Keras library at https://github.com/fchollet/keras/blob/master/examples/babi_rnn.py